ansys/api-eigen-example/doc/source/getting_started/index.rst

     sudo apt install cmake

 Now depending on the C++ project, the dependencies may vary.
-Go into your sections of interest from the ones below!
+Go into your sections of interest from the ones below.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installation of the C++ REST Server